 “Is now a good time to invest in the stock market?” as well as “Should I save or invest?” are probably the most common question I am asked by readers, friends and family.

-In this article, I will tackle this subject and provide a few market timing tips.
+In this article, I will tackle this subject and provide a few market timing tips and ways to gauge the latest outlook for the stock market.
 I hope to convince you that this question is the wrong one for you to ask.

 What does perfect market timing look like?

 Optimal market timing would involve investing at the market bottom and selling after the following market rally.
 We can picture this strategy for the FTSE 100 index of shares in the chart below:

 (1) Buy at 2,000, sell at 6,500.

 (3) Buy at 4,000 and hold to 7,000.

 An investor would have returned 911% over two decades.
 In contrast, buying at 2,000 and holding to the present day would have returned only 350%.

 Successful market timing is therefore incredibly profitable.
 The question is, it is possible to be successful?

 Methods for predicting the direction of the stock market

 This is where views in the investing community differ.
 Investors usually choose from one of the following schools of thought: